electron-userland/electron-builder/code-signing-windows-apps-on-unix.md

 - Make sure you use the correct PKCS 11 engine and module.
 If you get `no slot with a token was found` or some errors like `sc connect card error` and `Card is invalid or cannot be handled` you are not using the correct module, make sure you use correct one.
-- If you compiled OpenSSL yourself, make sure you use the an engine that is also compiled for OpenSSL.
+- If you compiled OpenSSL yourself, make sure you use an engine that is also compiled for OpenSSL.
 Otherwise you will run into *compatibility* issues.
 - Use the `osslsigncode` which is mentioned in the list of URLs.
 There are many more forks/version to be found.
 The one included here is the actually maintained library, requires OpenSSL 1.1.